+Mediation.
 We only examined the mediating role in categorical conditions since anthropomorphism or perceived control had no effect in non-categorical situations, there was no clear direct influence, H2a is supported while settings with little perceived control, H2b and H2c are also supported and the output based on p-value (p < 0.05) was established.

-Results of Hypothesis Testing.
+Results of Hypothesis Testing

-No. Hypothesised Paths Remarks H1a The inclination to employ HSRs in a circumstance with a high perceived control condition is positively influenced Supported H1b by the degree of anthropomorphism.
-The amount of anthropomorphism negatively affects users' willingness to engage HSRs in a situation with poor Supported H2a perceived control.
-Performance expectations in a high perceived control condition effectively mediate human likeness influence on Supported H2b the inclination to engage HSRs.
-Perceived threat in a situation where control is poorly perceived negatively mediates the effect of anthropomorphism on a person's inclination to employ HSRs.
-Supported

-H3 Only in socially inclusive circumstances does anthropomorphism and perceived control combine to influence readiness to utilise HSRs.
-Supported
+No. Hypothesised Paths Remarks H1a The inclination to employ HSRs in a circumstance with a high per- Supported ceived control condition is positively influenced by the degree of an- thropomorphism.
+H1b The amount of anthropomorphism negatively affects users' willing- Supported ness to engage HSRs in a situation with poor perceived control.
+H2a Performance expectations in a high perceived control condition effec- Supported tively mediate human likeness influence on the inclination to engage HSRs.
+H2b Perceived threat in a situation where control is poorly perceived Supported negatively mediates the effect of anthropomorphism on a person's inclination to employ HSRs. Н3 Only in socially inclusive circumstances does anthropomorphism and Supported perceived control combine to influence readiness to utilise HSRs.

-7. Discussion
+Discussion

-7.1.
 Service robots, and open innovation in the hospitality food and beverage and front office sectors

-In the context of hospitality service encounters, HSR is one of the most transformative technological innovations to date as the food and beverage and front office are generally very labour intensive as it requires very high level of customisation (Ivanov & Webster, 2019; Noone and Coulter, 2012; Tuomi et al., 2020; Dobberstein, 2019) and low service failures, making the service innovation process much more dynamic and potentially less dependent on human employees (Buhalis & Sinarta, 2019) has since become the "norme sociétale".
+In the context of hospitality service encounters, HSR is one of the most transformative technological innovations to date as the food and beverage and front office are generally very labour intensive as it requires very high level of customisation (Ivanov & Webster, 2019a; Noone and Coulter, 2012; Tuomi et al, 2021; Dobberstein, 2019) and low service failures, making the service innovation process much more dynamic and potentially less dependent on human employees (Buhalis & Sinarta, 2019) has since become the "norme sociétale".

-While Voorhees et al. (2017) suggest a generic nature of understanding consumption by stages,
+While Voorhees et al. (2017) suggest a generic nature of understanding consumption by stages.

-Cousins and Lillicrap (2010) provides operational clarity which is squarely based on service perception and transactional expectations.
-Reflecting on the preceding discussion Larivière et al., (2017) and Ostrom et al., (2015) finds that the delivery process remains subjective and the usage of HSR becomes relevant and common (Froehle & Roth,

-2004; Li et al., 2021).
+Lillicrap and Cousins (2010) provides operational clarity which is squarely based on service perception and transactional expectations.
+Reflecting on the preceding discussion Larivière et al., (2017) and Ostrom et al., (2015) finds that the delivery process remains subjective and the usage of HSR becomes relevant and common (Froehle & Roth, 2004; Li et al., 2021).
 In the name of novelty, one restaurant had gone as far as to install a robot personal assistant on every table.
 Customers could interact and have simple conversations with the robot while waiting for their meals.
 The integration of robots as part of the Servicescape (Bitner, 1992) bears testament to the role of emerging technologies as points of differentiation (Liu & Mattila, 2019).
-The existing hospitality research has traditionally been contingent on high human touch services service while the impact of HSR remains inconclusive (Zemke et al., 2020; Lu et al., 2019).
+The existing hospitality research has traditionally been contingent on high human touch services service while the impact of HSR remains inconclusive (Zemke et al., 2020; Lu et al., 2020).